ST. MARK’S, FITZROY

 The parish was starting to increase and grow, and we had lots of new people.
 There was a good sense of community and a good spirit.
 At that time we started to talk about the restoration of the church.
 Some people were keen that we should do something, but it seemed beyond us.
 The priority for me was to build up the parish and to increase the numbers of the congregation.
 I said to the Vestry that I was reluctant to embark on a restoration project – but if the Vestry wanted to do it I would support it.
 Even though I didn’t think we could do it, once the Vestry had decided I committed myself 100%, and became in fact the public face of the appeal.

 The Restoration Project & Appeal was launched in 1991 and went for 8 years.
-Unfortunately the diocese was the first one to cause us a problem!
 We had an architect’s report that said we needed to raise $500,000.
 The diocese said we could never raise that – and they would only allow us to raise $250,000.
-We subsequently raised that in 3 years – just to show them what they could do with their opinion about St. Mark’s, Fitzroy!
-Their attitude just made me and the parish more determined.
+We subsequently raised that in 3 years – their attitude just made me and the parish more determined.

-The second problem was that we were badly let down in the beginning.
+Another problem was that we were badly let down at the beginning.
 We had employed a fund-raiser who promised that he could raise $100,000 from charity trusts and $100,000 from the parish and the community.
 When we launched the project in October 1991 we raised only $25,000 and that was just enough to pay his bills.
-So I reluctantly sacked him and we started from scratch – with me learning how to organise the appeal & write to charitable trusts, etc.
+So I reluctantly sacked him and we started from scratch – & I started learning how to organise the appeal, write to charitable trusts & promote us in the community.

 At the same time our life was dominated in the early 1990s by the AIDS crisis, so that by 1992 (with the AIDS Requiem well established) I was continually being asked to visit people in Fairfield and to do funerals – and they always wanted a requiem like the AIDS Requiem.
 At one stage we had a 4-voice quartet which we could call on at a few days notice.
 They would sing a simple Latin Mass for a Requiem.